apr600/mechanical-intelligence/README.md

 The `grayscale` folder contains example code for the Franka robot with a grayscale camera at the end effector with two objects (a cube and a sphere) in the environment in the pybullet simulator.

 The `rgb` folder contains example code for the Franka robot with a RGB camera at the end effector with a rubber duck in the environment in the pybullet simulator.

+### Get Data for Analysis (Optional)
+For those who want to look at the data/models in this works' examples to generate plots, you can download the dataset from Zenodo as follows below.
+Data should be extracted into a `data/` directory to be created in here by:

+    mkdir data

+Note that the data files are large, so we recommend only loading it onto an external drive.
+Otherwise, ensure that there is enough space on your computer before loading it in.

+Once the `data/` directory is created, datasets can be downloaded into the directory with the following structure.

+For the RGB and Electrosensory examples, download the `electrosense.zip` and `rgb.zip` zip files from the Zenodo DOI: <https://doi.org/10.5281/zenodo.6653162>  and extract the directories into the `data/` directory.

+For the grayscale camera example, first create a directory inside the `data/` directory:

+    cd data
+    mkdir grayscale

+For the grayscale method comparison, download the `grayscale_methodcomp.zip` zip file from the Zenodo DOI: <https://doi.org/10.5281/zenodo.6653162>  and extract the directories into the `grayscale/` directory.

+For the ablation studies, first set up the directory structure:

+    cd grayscale
+    mkdir klerg_ablation

+To get the datasets for the ablation comparisons, download the `target_dist_samples.zip` and `time_horizon.zip` zip files from the Zenodo DOI: <https://doi.org/10.5281/zenodo.6653166>  and extract the directories into the `klerg_ablation/` directory.

 ### Final Notes